kalvinhart/job-tracker-api-py/README.md

 Authentication is handled with JSON Web Tokens.

-It has not yet been integrated with the front end application, there will be a live link once it has.
+It is deployed with AWS using Elastic Beanstalk as well as a PostgreSQL database deployed with AWS RDS.

 ## Running Locally